 You may have noticed that a number of dumbbell manufacturers have started offering selectable systems that negate the need to fill your house with a spread of weights.

-Well, JaxJox KettlebellConnect (opens in new tab) has taken this idea one step further with its electronically-adjustable kettlebell system, which offers a spread of 5 kg-19 kg in a singly, albeit slightly bulky, unit.
+Well, JaxJox KettlebellConnect (opens in new tab) (retailer link) has taken this idea one step further with its electronically-adjustable kettlebell system, which offers a spread of 5 kg-19 kg in a singly, albeit slightly bulky, unit.

 It sits on a neat base - that is either plugged into a wall or charged up for workouts on the fly - and users simply toggle a button to quickly swap between the required weights.